Submissions

 SPECIFIC WRITING INSTRUCTIONS

-A. The research manuscript has the following systematics arrangement:
+A. The research manuscript has the following systematics arrangement

 The script is typed using Microsoft Word program; with A4 size paper.
 The font used should be Times New Roman, size 14 pt for the title, and 12 pt for the contents of the script.
 Headlines are typed in bold, whereas Latin names are typed in italics.
 The script is typed using a space of 1.5 cm with the left, right, and bottom margin limits of 2 cm and a top of 1.5 cm.
 The length of the script should not be below 10 pages and does not exceed 12 pages.
 All scripts are numbered with page numbers and line numbers.
-[Download Journal Template].
+[Download Documents Template].

 • The title is written in English.